AndyCYao/personal_webpage/andy-yao.com/content/articles/Book Reviews/2023-01-15-Books-Read.md

 Great book, it was written in a conversational tone and it told a high level view of the music industry from every participant's POV.

 ### Pachinko - Min Jin Lee
+This was another book I read while finishing season 1 of the Apple show.
+I thought the show was much better due to the cinematography

 ### One Man's View Of the World - Lee Kuan Yew
+I visited Singapore in May, it was so beautiful and advance looking, every where there was Lee's legacy.
+The most interesting thing to me was I thought he spoke Mandarin all his life, but it turned out he only learned mandarin when he was 35 years old.

 ### The Things They Carried - Tim O'Brien
+A fiction about a squadron of American soldiers serving in Vietnam, I didn't find it very memorable.

 ### The World For Sale - Javier Blas, Jack Farchy
+This is a great book about the world of commodity tradings.
+It tells the evolution of commodities traders and their extragavances and downfalls.

 ### Invisible Child - Andrea Elliot
+I really liked this book, it reminded me of the documentary `Hoop Dreams`, of a documentarian recording the lives of at-risk youths in inner city America.
+I learned about the Hershey School for low income kids from this book.
+What a great social service.

 ### The Bond King - Mary Childs